cran-task-views/Econometrics/Econometrics.md

   generalizable linear models and survival models (Cox regression).
 - *Linear structural equation models:* `r pkg("lavaan")` and `r pkg("sem")`.
   See also the `r view("Psychometrics")` task view for more details.
+- *Machine learning:* There are several packages that combine machine learning techniques with econometric inference (especially for identifying causal effects).
+These include `r pkg("grf")` for causal random forests and estimation of heterogeneous treatment effects, `r pkg("DoubleML")` for double machine learning of a wide range of models from the mlr3 family, and `r pkg("hdm")` for selected high-dimensional econometric models.
+  For a more general overview see the `r view("MachineLearning")` task view.
 - *Simultaneous equation estimation:* `r pkg("systemfit")`.
 - *Nonparametric methods:* `r pkg("np")` using kernel smoothing and `r pkg("NNS")` using partial moments.